Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 • Reporting amounts without rounding it off to the nearest whole dollar.

-• Not paying taxes.
-The extension applies only to filing deadline, not for tax payment deadlines.
+• Not paying tax due.
+The extension applies only to the filing deadline, not the payment deadline.

 Tip: You can avoid Form 7004 rejections by using EZExtension’s AI-powered error check to scan for any incorrect information in the form.